pjtunstall/0-shell/README.md

 > Through the 0-shell you will get to the core of the Unix system and explore an important part of this system’s API which is the process creation and synchronization.
 Executing a command inside a shell implies creating a new process, which execution and final state will be monitored by its parents processes.
 This set of functions will be the key to success for your project.

 A normal shell would itself handle `cd`, `exit`, `pwd`, `echo` (built-in commands), but call external binaries for `ls`, `cat`, `cp`, `rm`, `mv`, `mkdir` (external commands).
-(To check this for a given shell, you can enter `type <command>`.)
+(To check whether a command is built-in for a given shell, you can enter `type <command>`.)
 I'm guessing this paragraph is a relic of the task as it was originally conceived, before commit 9e308f2: "fix(0shell): remove mandatory use of low-level system calls and make it bonus".
 An alternative possibility is that the authors intended to make a distinction between internal and external binaries, and have us spawn a new process for any of the commands that I've labeled external.
 But the advice to take [BusyBox](https://en.wikipedia.org/wiki/BusyBox) as an example points towards 0-shell being a single executable.

 ## Audit

 ### Prompt

 The 01Edu instructions say, "This interpreter must display at least a simple `$`".
-To make my shell more distinctive, I chose to take `$` in a generic sense; I claim my "simple `$`" looks like this: `▶`.
+I chose to take `$` in a generic sense; I claim my "simple `$`" looks like this: `▶`.
 Or, to put it another way, my program displays "at least a simple `$`"--in fact, it something does better than that: it displays a `▶`.

 ### echo something